 Thirty minutes after you send it, you realize that you forgot to update one sentence with the new client's company name.
 Crap.
 What if that silly mistake costs you the deal?

 In reality, that entire process of creating a proposal can be streamlined and mistakes like the one above can be avoided.

 Sales teams at HubSpot and our customers have used templates to create proposals, accelerating the way they transact and close deals.
 Here are several of the most popular proposal templates our customers use, as well as a couple of templates we created for you right here at HubSpot.

-For all your general marketing clients, this template provides a loose outline of what to include in a final proposal including an executive summary, situation analysis, proposed marketing strategy, goals, implementation plan, costs, and conditions.
+When you have a marketing prospect that's about to close, this template provides a loose outline of what to include in a final proposal including:

 Note: A great thing about these templates is they provide in-line tips to make sure you're optimizing for a solid proposal.